-Ensure that you only apply a small amount of the white vinegar to the cloth, it shouldn’t be soaked in it.
+Ensure that you only apply a small amount of white vinegar to the cloth, it shouldn’t be soaked in it.

 Then, you should take the face cloth and begin to use that corner to scrub the stains that remain on your shoes.
-To do this, you should use gentle but swift back and forth strokes if you want to loosen the stains.
+To do this, you should use gentle but swift back-and-forth strokes if you want to loosen the stains.

 This should leave your shoes looking as good as new.